What is the Cost of Attendance?

 Cost of Attendance – Expected Family Contribution = Financial Need

 Need can only be determined by completing a Free Application for Federal Student Aid (FAFSA).
-It is suggested that you meet with your school’s financial aid department to make sure that the form is completed properly and that any necessary documentation is copied and returned.
+The Financial Aid Office will contact you to ensure all necessary forms have been completed and if any documentation is required.

 If, at your initial meeting, you decide not to complete the FAFSA but the family situation changes during the year, please contact the Financial Aid Office.
 You should be able to complete a FAFSA at that time.